abuelhassan/dynamodb-pessimistic-locking/README.md

 # dynamodb-pessimistic-locking
-An example of pessimistic locking in AWS DynamoDB
+An example of pessimistic locking in AWS DynamoDB.
+To prevent reading data that are partially updated.

-## Run locally
+## Local setup
-* Install serverless v2
+* serverless v2
-* Run `make deploy`